MichaelCurrin/auto-commit-msg/shell/README.md

 #### Alias

 Set this up in git config aliases as `c` or something.
 If this was in a _bin_ directory, or used with an absolute path to the script.
-The

 ```toml
 [alias]
     c = '! git commit --edit -m "$(autofill.sh)"'
 ```

-Then instead of `git commit`, you do:
+Then instead of `git commit`, you  cando:

 ```sh
 $ git c